-Council aims to ensure all pedestrians with mobility or vision impairment can walk or week around the streets and footpaths safely.
+Council aims to ensure all pedestrians with mobility or vision impairment can walk or wheel around the streets and footpaths safely.

 In this video, Brisbane residents share their experiences around accessibility and inclusion in Brisbane.
 You can also read the text version.

 Council is committed to achieving equitable access and inclusion, so that everyone can use public facilities, participate in Council programs and receive full benefits from Council services.